-The displacement (dx, dy) is used in the deformable convolutional networks (Dai et al., 2017).
-The computation of coordinates displacement (dx, dy) is known as the optical flow estimation (Brox et al., 2004; Dosovitskiy et al., 2015; Horn & Schunck, 1981; Ilg et al., 2017; Ranjan & Black, 2017; Sun et al., 2014).
+The displacement (dx, dy) is used in the deformable convolutional networks [8].
+The computation of coordinates displacement (dx, dy) is known as the optical flow estimation [4, 10, 15, 16, 30, 32].
 Our work is concerned with modeling and generating the optical flow, in addition to estimating the optical flow.